ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

    WaveWatch III
       WAVEWATCH III (WW3) is a community wave modeling framework that includes the latest scientific advancements in the field of wind-wave modeling and dynamics.
 The core of the framework consists of the WAVEWATCH III third-generation wave model (WAVE-height, WATer depth and Current Hindcasting), developed at NOAA/:term:`NCEP`.
 WAVEWATCH III differs from its predecessors in many important points such as governing equations, model structure, numerical methods and physical parameterizations.
 The model code is publicly available on GitHub at https://github.com/NOAA-EMC/WW3.

+   Weather Enterprise
+      Individuals and organizations from public, private, and academic sectors that contribute to the research, development, and production of weather forecast products; primary consumers of these weather forecast products.

    WM
    Weather Model
       A prognostic model that can be used for short- and medium-range research and operational forecasts.
 It can be an atmosphere-only model or be an atmospheric model coupled with one or more additional components, such as a wave or ocean model.
       The UFS Weather Model repository is publicly available on `GitHub <https://github.com/ufs-community/ufs-weather-model>`__.